Lewis Hamilton closes on fourth world title

 - Spark plug misfire derails Sebastian Vettel

-(CNN)Lewis Hamilton took full advantage of rival Sebastian Vettel's misfortune to win the Japanese Grand Prix Sunday and extend his advantage in the F1 title race to a commanding 59 points.
+(CNN)Lewis Hamilton took full advantage of rival Sebastian Vettel's latest misfortune to win the Japanese Grand Prix Sunday and extend his advantage in the F1 title race to a commanding 59 points.

 A misfiring spark plug saw a frustrated Vettel retire his Ferrari early in the 53-lap race at Suzuka, leaving the way clear for pole sitter Hamilton to claim his eighth victory of the season for Mercedes.